You-sha/Wine-Quality-Prediction/readme.md

 ![Random Forest CM](https://user-images.githubusercontent.com/123200960/220903858-cf4573fe-f523-49ef-9bfc-1958c6648fe1.png)

 ## <p align="center">Conclusion</p>

+**We have a Random Forest Regressor model with 71.33% accuracy in predicting the quality of a wine.**

+---

 While I would like to try and find more ways to improve the performance of this model, I have spent entirely too much time and effort on this project.
 And have now realized that I am extremely dispassionate about wines.
 I wanted to stop midway, but I couldn't bring myself to just abandon something I started.